Innovative technology in business simulations and experiential learning

 A typical full-business simulation is not well suited for this purpose.
 Instead, limited “What-If” simulation tools focus on a selected set of variables that can be manipulated to quickly display a projected, multi-year business result shown in familiar company metrics.
 This type of tool can be very effective in demonstrating the long-term effect of day-to-day decisions and “my potential impact” on business results.
 A What-If Tool is a sophisticated “whole-business calculator” that presents the user with a limited set of variables.
 In a staff meeting or even individually, users can engage with this calculator to examine scenarios that illustrate how specific actions (or lack of action) affect real world business results.

 As an example, PriSim recently developed a Claims What-If Tool to help demonstrate the impact that insurance claims and service operations have on an insurance company’s bottom line.
 PriSim has also developed What-If tools for mortgage-banking loan originations, aerospace and defense Return on Invested Capital and Estimate at Complete calculations, and for motorcycle dealerships.
-(Follow this link to see a work-in-progress web version model of the insurance claims tool.)

 Multiple scenarios can be developed and quickly analyzed using a What-If Tool.
 These scenarios are highly effective in creating “ah hah!” moments and illustrate the ramifications of actions on specific, real-world business results.